 Why to read?

-- If you searched breastfeeding benefits online, you would be faced with a lot of:
+- If you searched breastfeeding benefits online, you would face something like:

 - Short articles